Peace3B/alu-machine_learning/math/Summative/README.md

 Mission Statement
 -----------------
-To improve the welfare of medical personnel so as to increase better delivery of medical services.
+To improve the welfare of the professional world for young people to grow and have time to rest after and money to spend during pension.

 Reason for the app
 ------------------

-I chose to work on an app that predicts how many years someone will spend in a company, specifically focusing on medical personnel.
+I chose to work on an app that predicts how many years someone will spend in a company, specifically after graduating from college.
 This prediction is based on various factors such as age, total working years, job level, and other career-related variables.
-The goal is to provide healthcare organizations with insights into employee retention and career growth, which can be crucial for improving the welfare of medical personnel.
+The goal is to provide organizations with insights into employee retention and career growth, which can be crucial for improving the welfare of medical personnel.

-The data was extracted from Kaggle at https://www.kaggle.com/datasets/jpmiller/employee-attrition-for-healthcare/data?select=watson_healthcare_modified.csv
+The data was extracted from Kaggle at https://www.kaggle.com/datasets/durgeshrao9993/college-placement-data-set

 It has 35 columns but only 8 were used to make the model depending on the correlation with the target variable which is Years_At_Company.